floatingpixels/supabase-nuxt/README.md

   }
 ```

-Options for cookies used to share tokens between server and client, refer to [cookieOptions](https://nuxt.com/docs/api/composables/use-cookie#options) for available settings.
+Options for cookies used for authentication and session management, refer to [cookieOptions](https://nuxt.com/docs/api/composables/use-cookie#options) for available settings.
 Please note that the lifetime set here does not determine the Supabase session lifetime.

 ### `clientOptions`